 The Honmura Lounge, a few steps from the bus stop in the center of town, serves as an archive and information center for the Art House Project.
 Here you can find material on the artists and architects involved with the projects as well as information on the various art houses.
 Not part of the Art House Project, but also found among the traditional buildings of Honmura Town is the Ando Museum.

-There are one or two buses per hour from Miyanoura Ferry Terminal bound for Tsutsujiso that stop at the Nokyo-mae bus stop in Honmura (5 minutes, 100 yen) along the way.
+There are one to three buses per hour from Miyanoura Ferry Terminal bound for Tsutsujiso that stop at the Nokyo-mae bus stop in Honmura (5 minutes, 100 yen) along the way.
 Alternatively, it is a 2.5 kilometer bicycle ride (10 minutes) or walk (35-45 minutes) from the Miyanoura Ferry Terminal.
-Honmura has also its own port with ferry connections to Uno Port on Honshu (20 minutes, 290 yen, five round trips per day).
+Honmura has also its own port with ferry connections to Uno Port on Honshu (20 minutes, 300 yen, five round trips per day).